 As you look for an innerspring mattress, it is likely that you will encounter two main specifications: the coil number and the coil gauge.
 The higher the number of coils in the mattress, the more supportive it will be.
 As you consider the coil gauge, keep in mind that the higher gauge actually is a thinner coil, which can be counterintuitive.
 The most common coil gauges used in innerspring mattresses range from twelve to fifteen with firmer mattresses falling at a fourteen gauge and higher and softer mattresses falling at a thirteen gauge and lower.
 When assessing the durability of the mattress, thinner coils often offer less durability than a thicker gauge coil.
 On top of the coils, many mattresses have layers of different materials to create a soft and supportive top surface.
 The quality and type of materials utilized in this top comforter layer can also affect the longevity of the mattress, with cheaper materials, like polyester, lasting a shorter duration than higher-quality materials.
 On average, it is recommended that an innerspring mattress is replaced within eight years as the coils will often come loose over time, which can result in body aches and pains.
 An innerspring mattress may need to be replaced sooner than eight years as well, depending on the type and quality of its materials.

-Foam mattresses are one of the most popular options available on the mattress market, but not all foam mattresses are created equal.
+Foam mattresses are one of the most popular options available on the mattress market, but not all-foam mattresses are created equal.
 There is a significant variance in the type of foam used and each type can affect the longevity of the mattress.
 One of the most commonly utilized types of foam is polyurethane.
 Polyurethane is also usually the cheapest option and with its lower price tag comes a decreased durability.
 When looking at a polyurethane foam mattress, it is important to look at the foam density to get a better sense of how long the mattress will last.
 A polyurethane foam mattress that does not mention density, will likely not last long.
 The higher the density is, the longer you can anticipate the mattress will last.
 It is important to keep in mind that many polyurethane foams are laced with harmful chemicals and toxins that are used to boost its flame retardancy and are a byproduct of its manufacturing process.
-Not only does this option not give you durability, it can also be exposing you to toxins.
+Not only does this option not give you durability, but it can also be exposing you to toxins.
 Warning signs that you need to replace a polyurethane foam mattress are that the foam is sagging or that when you lay on the mattress you feel as if you are sinking into the bed.

 Another type of foam mattress to consider is a convoluted foam mattress.
 If you are unsure what a convoluted foam mattress is, it is likely you will recognize its shape, but not its name.
 Convoluted foam is a foam that resembles the inside of an egg carton, like the ones you see in the grocery store.
 However, similar to polyurethane foam mattresses, convoluted foam mattresses are also not known for being extremely durable.
 Convoluted foam mattresses can give you support and comfort in the short-term, but unfortunately, this often does not last long before the foam begins to sag and needs to be replaced.
 To stretch the longevity of a convoluted foam mattress, make sure there is only one convoluted later and target a high-density foam construction.